TentativeConvert/LaTeX2Anki/README.md

 ### Don't write anything below `\end{document}`

-It appears that plastex does not stop parsing at  `\end{document}`, and thus easily gets confused by if the file continues past this point.
+It appears that plastex does not stop parsing at  `\end{document}`, and thus easily gets confused if the file continues past this point.
 I have not investigated details.

 ### MathJax only includes certain packages out-of-the-box